MOPED Practice: Optimization tidbits

 This isn’t to say that it’s impossible to redefine/change common terms to fit your game.
 Wingspan does exactly this with ‘draw a card’.
 However, the difference is in that, while in Wingspan you can draw cards from either a market zone or a randomized deck, ‘draw a card’ always means ‘put that card in your hand’.
 It’s close to the generally accepted definition of drawing that it’s intuitive.
 It doesn’t take any leaps of logic or much thinking in general to understand how it works.

-The point of this example is simple: Don’t try to fight or redefine intuitions, unless you can build up an equal or better intuition to replace it.
+The point of this example is simple: Don’t try to fight or redefine an intuition, unless you can build up an equal or better intuition to replace it.

 As a final point, here’s a very cool video about a bicycle with inverted steering.
 The human brain is ridiculously adaptive, and any habit or intuition can be learned, unlearned and relearned given enough time.
 (Un)fortunately, the usual gaming session isn’t nearly enough time for that, so try not to bend players’ minds too much during it.